 Perhaps most amazingly of all, he was the first known physician to recognize that thoughts and emotions arise in the brain rather than the heart.

-Hippocrates also was the medical practitioner who created an oath of conduct for physicians which has remained influential for 2,500 years.
+Hippocrates was also the medical practitioner who created an oath of conduct for physicians which has remained influential for 2,500 years.

 Hippocrates’ treatments for cancer, diabetes

-Hippocrates’ conception of cancer was the humoral theory, as he believed that the body contained four humors (body fluids) — namely blood, phlegm, yellow bile and black bile.
+Hippocrates’ conception of cancer was the humoral theory, as he believed that the body contained four humors (body fluids)—namely blood, phlegm, yellow bile, and black bile.

 Any imbalance of these fluids would result in disease and excess of black bile in a particular organ site was thought to cause cancer.

-Hippocrates treated and healed many people and his dedication became apparent when he fought the plague in Athens for three years, from 430 to 427 BC.
+Hippocrates treated and healed many people, and his dedication became apparent when he fought the plague in Athens for three years, from 430 to 427 BC.
 However, the peak of his medical career occurred during the time of the Peloponnesian War (431-404 BC).

 The Hippocratic Corpus

-There are about 70 books attributed Hippocrates, considered to be the oldest known books about medicine.
-Known as the Hippocratic Corpus, his body of work was written for physicians and pharmacists while others were written for the layman.
+There are about 70 books attributed to Hippocrates, considered to be the oldest known books about medicine.
+Known as the Hippocratic Corpus, his body of work was written for physicians and pharmacists while others were written for the average layman.

 In his writings and advice to patients, the ancient Greek doctor recommended diet and physical exercise as a cure for some ailments.
 For those who who could not follow the particular advice, however, he recommended medicine.